lammps/lammps/doc/src/Modify_gsm.rst

    * - ``GSM->mix_coeff()``
      - Optional method to define how coefficients are mixed for different atom types.
 By default, coefficients are mixed using a geometric mean.
    * - ``GSM->coeffs_to_local()``
-     - Parses coefficients to define local variables, run once at model construction.
+     - Parses coefficients to define local variables.
+Run once at model construction.
    * - ``GSM->init()``
      - Optional method to define local variables after other GSM types were created.
-For instance, this method may be used by a tangential model that derives parameters from the normal stiffness.
+For instance, this method may be used by a tangential model that derives parameters from the normal model.

 There are also several type-specific methods